-The most significant impacts of the IED for National Grid NTS are the setting of a new ELV for Carbon Monoxide (CO) and a more stringent ELV for the emissions of oxides of Nitrogen (NOx) for all operated Large Combustion Plant (gas compressors >50MW thermal input).
+The most immediate impact, affecting Large Combustion Plant only, of the IED for National Grid are the setting of a new ELV for Carbon Monoxide (CO) and a more stringent ELV for the emissions of oxides of Nitrogen (NOx) for all operated Large Combustion Plant (gas compressors >50MW thermal input).
 Previously, Large Combustion Plant on the NTS was exempt from the LCPD ELV for NOx by virtue of its age.
 The IED is now, however, removing this age related exemption and the ELV for NOx will now apply to all Large Combustion Plant.
 Furthermore, the previous LCPD did not include an ELV for Carbon Monoxide.